Onkar97/Skill-Bridge-AI-Driven-Job-Portal-for-Smart-Recruitment/README.md

-# SkillBridge – AI-Driven Job Portal for Smart Recruitment
+# Skill Bridge – Job Portal for Smart Recruitment

-SkillBridge is a full-stack recruitment platform that enables recruiters to post/manage jobs and candidates to search and apply.
+Skill Bridge is a full-stack recruitment platform that enables recruiters to post/manage jobs and candidates to search and apply.
 It includes automation to reduce manual recruiter effort and speed up hiring cycles.

 ## Features
 - **Job Management:** post, edit, and manage job listings; track applications